AneesPeringal/Senior-design/README.md

 3) python 3: sudo apt install python3 ( this should be installed with ros noetic)
 4) vrpn_client: sudo apt-get install ros-noetic-vrpn-client-ros

+Note: there is some discrepancy between the code that is available here and the code that is in the report.
+I will update the code here at some point.